pleomax0730/pleomax0730.github.io/_posts/quantize-part1.md

 ## Step 2: Quantize the model

 We will use the `torch.quantization.quantize_dynamic` function to quantize the model.
-This function applies dynamic quantization to all linear and convolutional layers of the model.
+This function applies dynamic quantization to all linear layers of the model.

 ```python=
 quantized_model = torch.quantization.quantize_dynamic(